Suraj-NetSecNinja/Suraj-NetSecNinja/README.md

 ## 🚀 My Projects
 Here are a few of the projects I'm proud of:

+- **SQL Injection Exploit Project**: Created a banking dashboard system to demonstrate SQL injection vulnerabilities and secure coding practices.
+This project highlights the importance of web security in modern applications. 💻🔒

 - **Proactive Risk Management Strategies**: Assessed and mitigated security risks using the NIST framework, presenting findings at the Katz Research Symposium. 🎤

 - **CrackSploit Challenge**: Developed an interactive challenge to test cryptography skills, encouraging users to find and fix security flaws while having fun! 🔍

 - **Online Canteen Ordering System**: Led the development of a web-based ordering system, which significantly improved efficiency and reduced wait times by 30%. 🍔

 ## 🌟 Interests
 When I'm not busy with cybersecurity, you can find me: